 The America Wins Act (HR 4142) would invest over $1 trillion in the nation’s infrastructure over 10 years, creating millions of jobs, and providing a boost to the economy and the middle class that is sorely needed.
-This bill is fully paid for by taxing harmful pollution, with a portion of the revenue reserved to be passed to consumers in the form of a tax rebate and dedicated funding to assist those in coal country who have been struggling.
+This bill is fully paid for by taxing harmful pollution, with a portion of the revenue reserved to be passed to consumers in the form of a tax rebate and dedicated funding for frontline communities.

 The United States, which was once the envy of the world – from our roads, bridges, highways, and airports – is now facing an infrastructure crisis.
 The American Society of Civil Engineers gives the state of our infrastructure a grade of “D+” and estimates that all levels of government will have to invest an additional $2 trillion over the next decade if we’re going to avoid falling further behind.
 This presents us with an extraordinary opportunity to make the investments we will need to rebuild the country and to put the nation back to work.
 That is why the America Wins Act provides a dedicated revenue stream to invest $1.2 trillion in infrastructure over the next decade.
 From roads, bridges, tunnels, transit systems, rail, airports, clean drinking water, levees, broadband, schools, public housing, and energy transmission, this legislation will transform the country and set us up for long-term economic success.
 In every state and every Congressional district, there are badly needed infrastructure projects that are stuck sitting in the pipeline because of a lack of funding.
 The America Wins Act will make these types of projects a reality.